skruv/skruv/index.md

 ## Architecture

-* state.js is a recursive proxy that can handle mutable objects that implement toString.
+* state.js is a recursive proxy for plain objects and arrays.
 It takes in an initial state object and a callback and returns a state that will recursivley listen for changes and call the callback on change
 * vDOM.js is a function that takes in a vDOM and target root and renders to a DOM node.
 Since it renders directly to the root (not inside it) it returns a HTMLElement or SVGElement that is a reference to the new root.
 * html.js are helper functions to create a vDOM tree.
-Also exposes a function called `h` and `textNode` to create arbitrary vDOM nodes.
+Also exposes a function called `h` and `textNode` to create arbitrary vDOM nodes and a tagged template function called `css` to help with creating styles.
 The HTML element `var` and the SVG element `switch` are suffixed by Elem (`varElem` and `switchElem`) because the names are reserved in js.
 * cache.js is a recursive object cache that can be used to cache expensive function calls.
 It supports async resolving that notifies a callback to help with dynamic importing.
 * State updaters can be implemented as simple functions that modify state.
 They require nothing special.